centreon/centreon-documentation/versioned_docs/version-22.10/administration/centreon-ha/acceptance-guide.md

 Position Status [OK]
 ```

-Now, you can perform a failover to return in initial situation.
+Now, you can perform a failover to return to the initial situation.

 ```shell
 pcs resource clear centreon